List of content you will read in this article:

 sh <((curl -sL interworx.com/inst.sh))

 The above command will prompt you to proceed further with the installation process.
-You can run the below command to not be prompted after each configuration step, but we recommend to go with the first option:
+You can run the below command not to be prompted after each configuration step, but we recommend going with the first option:

 sh <((curl -sL interworx.com/inst.sh)) -l

 When you run the initial installation script, you will receive the following prompt to verify the IS settings.
 Once done, press Enter.

 This script will install InterWorx-CP on your system.

 Please make sure that you have backed up any critical